-This is a practical activity that will help you to think about your selfperception and what other people think.
+This is a practical activity that will help you to think about how you are using your emotional intelligence when making decisions and what other people think.

-You are going to be asked to rate some of your competencies that affect your self-perception and then get someone else to rate your competencies as well.
+You are going to be asked to rate some of your decision making competencies and then get someone else to rate your competencies as well.
 Comparing how you score yourself with how someone else scores you will give you some very useful information.
 Ideally, complete this activity with someone that you trust at work.